magma/magma/docs/readmes/basics/prerequisites.md

 ```

 **Note**: In the case where installation of `fabric3` through pip was unsuccessful,
 try switching to other package installers.
-For example, for MacOS users, try
+For example, for macOS users, try
 running `brew install fabric`.

-If you are on MacOS, you should start Docker for Mac and increase the memory
+If you are on macOS, you should start Docker for Mac and increase the memory
 allocation for the Docker engine to at least 4GB (Preferences -> Resources ->
 Advanced).
 If you are running into build/test failures with Go that report
 "signal killed", you likely need to increase Docker's allocated resources.